bin2000/data_product/README.md

 ## Running locally

-make you have these libraries installed.
+Make sure you have these libraries installed.

 ```
 install.packages('shiny')